20 vs 30 Year Shingle: Which Roof Is Right for Your Murrieta Home?

 How long can I realistically expect a 50-year rated roof to last?

 The 50-year rating is in perfect conditions, which doesn’t happen often.
 Various factors like weather and sun lower a roof’s lifespan.
-In a four-season climate, a 30-year shingle might only last 20 years even if you take good care of it.
+In Murrieta’s climate, a 50-year shingle might realistically last 25-35 years.

 Source Links